Lolrelic12/IOT102-Auto-feeder/readme.md

 All pinout is included in the firmware file.
 These values can be modified to adapt to different build requirements.

 ## Notes
 - Set the debug flag `serialDebug` to `true` to enable debugging.
 Remember to use the correct baud rate.
+(Default is 9600)
 - After every build and before running, verify sensor calibrations and **disable the debug flag**.
 Leaving the flag on will make the system runs *at least* 4 times as slow in its default configuration.
+- When calibrating the water level sensor, set the upper limit about 20 units lower than the real limit.
+This is to avoid an overflow during pumping.
 - For best sensor readings, all sensors must be powered by the 5v rail from the Arduino.
 - The servo must be connected to the Arduino rail.
 - The pump is to be supplied by an external power source.